 Each Sunday your Host line up;

 Every 3rd Sunday Join host D. Supreme Richardson & Dr. Howard “At The Table”

 Dana Supreme Richardson is a lifelong resident of Boston, and graduated from Madison Park High School.
 He attended Northeastern University, where he studied accounting, and would eventually leave school to launch Supreme Entertainment, an entertainment management A&R, production and consulting business.
 Supreme is a Agent of Change and served as the 3rd Vice President of the Boston NAACP for 6 years.
-In this role, he helped to launch the branch’s inaugural Pipeline to Leadership Program for youth between the ages of 14 and 21, the Watchers Initiative a community watch group.
+In this role, he helped to relaunch the Boston branch’s inaugural Pipeline to Leadership Program for youth between the ages of 14 and 21, the Watchers Initiative a community watch group.
 In addition, he led the revival of the branch’s ACT-SO Program in 2012, which has since won one silver medal and two gold’s.
 In 2012, Supreme also co-founded Team Future Committee for Change (TFCC), focused on grass roots advocacy and connecting people to resources for returning citizens as an agent of change, his work don’t stop he is the Co-founder of FIN “Fathers In Need” working to bring fatherhood back to the fathers and community.
 Today, Mr. Richardson is working with community organizers and fathers to host a Boston Fathers’ Conference, and plans to continue to passion for teaching youth and community civic engagement through the Boston Citizen’s Assist Project and FLOW “Future Leaders of The World” the Youth Strike Force Initiative making sure that courage will not skip this generation.
 He is the Executive Producers for BarberTime Media Network creating show content for barbershops media source as CEO of Supreme Entertainment he manage individual careers and goals, He also is very active in BCIC “Black Community Information Center” working with the Web Team and advising on BCIC committee he works to empower the communities he serve and by creating For the Minor Child workshops, the CORI 4Hire Project and free computer workshops.

 Supreme’s hopes to see Community run government one day now that we have seen a black president his falsify is “what we do today will only change tomorrow”.